Mr-Scarf/pands-project/README.md

 Create box-plots of the petal lengths for each of the three classes using color-coded plots.

 8.  **Other Analysis - Compute Correlations**
-Calculate the correlation coefficients between the features & displayed the results as a heatmap using 'matplotlib'.
+Calculate the correlation coefficients between the features & display the results as a heatmap using 'matplotlib'.

 9. **Conclusion**
 Closing comments on the analysis & key findings.